 - You don't have to decide which commands are necessary to run and which are not.
 Importantly, commands like LABEL CATEGORIES must align (because categories are matched on their label, not on their code).

 How does Crunch handle adding brands and statements?

-Suppose in Wave 1 you have an array (multiple response, categorical array or numeric array) which has 3 subvariables: Coke, Pepsi, Fanta.
-In Wave 2 you then have a new brand, Sprite in the same array.
+Suppose in Wave 1 you have an array (multiple response, categorical array, or numeric array) which has 3 subvariables: Coke, Pepsi, and Fanta.
+In Wave 2, you then have a new brand, Sprite, in the same array.
 The append process leaves you with a variable that has 4 subvariables.
-The fourth subvariable Sprite will be missing for all rows in Wave 1.
+The fourth subvariable, Sprite, will be missing for all rows in Wave 1.

 How you set this up depends on the type of array you are working with.

-If the array is already defined in the data file or from a direct import (via a Crunch integration) then you won’t have used Crunch Automation in the previous wave to set it up.
-Then the array is considered a real array and it is not derived.
-In that case you don’t need to do anything.
+If the array is already defined in the data file or from a direct import (via a Crunch integration) then you wouldn't use Crunch Automation in the previous wave to set it up.
+Then, the array is considered a real array and it is not derived.
+In that case, you don’t need to do anything.